 Industrial action in France may affect various forms of transport, which could affect your travel plans, we advise you to monitor your travel bookings and keep in contact with transport providers for the most up to date information available to your situation.

-Australians wanting to drive in France must have a valid Australian driver's licence and a valid International driver's licence.
+Driving: Australians wanting to drive in France must have a valid Australian driver's licence and a valid International Driving Permit (IDP), issued by the relevant IDP authority in your state before leaving Australia, listed on our Road travel page.
 The minimum age to drive a vehicle is 18.
 Australians resident in France may exchange their Australian driver licence for a French licence within the first 12 months of their residency.

 When you are in France be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.